Union des Associations Européennes de Football

 CH-1260 Nyon 2

-When you visit our website, information relating to the pages you look at may be saved in files called "cookies", which are stored on the device that is used to access the site.
+When you visit our website or our apps, information relating to the pages you look at may be saved in files called "cookies" or with similar technologies, which are stored on the device that is being used to access the site.
 This page explains what cookies are, what they are used for and how you can adjust your settings to manage cookies.

 II.
 What is a cookie?

-Cookies are text files that that may – depending on your settings – be stored on the hard drive of your device (be it a computer, a tablet, a mobile phone or any other device that can access the internet) when you visit a website or click on an advertisement.
-Cookies are managed by your internet browser, and only the issuer of a cookie can read or amend the information contained in it.
+Cookies are text files that may – depending on your settings – be stored on the hard drive of your device (be it a computer, tablet, mobile phone or any other device that can access the internet) when you visit a website or click on an advertisement.
 Cookies are used to identify the device on which they are saved and are operational for a limited period of time.

 III.
 What are the cookies issued by our site used for?

-There are three different types of cookie that may be saved on your device while browsing our site.
+There are four different types of cookies that may be saved on your device while browsing our site.
 The intended purpose of each of these types of cookie is described below.

 2. Audience-measuring cookies